newrelic/fastly-to-insights/README.md

 A Makefile is provided which you can use to build and run the fastly to insights integration locally -- `make run` will build and then run the image.
 You can provide configuration via a `.env` file (`.env.example` provided as an example).

+## Releasing

+To release a new image, make sure you've created a tag for your release, check it out and then run `make release tag=<your-tag>`.
+This will build the Docker image and push it to DockerHub.

 ## More Information

 For more information on the Fastly Real-Time Analytics API, look [here](https://docs.fastly.com/api/analytics).